hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 A nice thing about working with text is that you can easily copy and paste between BeepComp and other sources!

 Try this - Start a new file (NEW button or F9), Go to [this page](http://codrspace.com/hiromorozumi/beepcomp-source-ys-1-field-music/), copy all the code inside the grey box, and press CTRL + V in BeepComp, and play.

 I hope you see how easy it is to share work with each other on the web :)

-Of course, you can easily copy your work from BeepComp by pressing CTRL + A (select all) then CTRL + C (copy), to email your music to a friend, for instance.
+Of course, going the other way is easy, too.
+You can easily copy your work from BeepComp by pressing CTRL + A (select all) then CTRL + C (copy), and paste what you just copied into your external applications like your Outlook to email your music to a friend, for instance.

 <div id="basics_exporting_your_work" />
 ### Exporting Your Work